 Most plastic surgeons will tell you: The best plastic surgery is a subtle transformation—not a drastic change where everyone who looks at you thinks you look completely different.
-“The biggest giveaway of ‘good’ plastic surgery is when someone looks just too young for their age,” New York facial plastic surgeon Konstantin Vasyukevich, MD.
+“The biggest giveaway of ‘good’ plastic surgery is when someone looks just too young for their age,” says New York facial plastic surgeon Konstantin Vasyukevich, MD.
 So how does the bad stuff show?
-These dead giveaways you’ve had some (ahem…not-so-good) plastic surgery done are just ten-plus more reasons it’s so important to find a plastic surgeon who is properly board-certified, up to date on the latest technique and who has an aesthetic vision that’s in line with yours.
+These dead giveaways you’ve had some (ahem…not-so-good) plastic surgery done are ten-plus more reasons it’s vital to find a plastic surgeon who is properly board-certified, up-to-date on the latest techniques, and has an aesthetic vision that’s in line with yours.

 You May Also Like: This Unexpected Plastic Surgery Procedure Is Seriously Trending

 Plastic surgery that creates an immediately identifiable change in a patient’s appearance—and causes the observer to “hone-in” on that one feature—is what New York plastic surgeon Daniel Y. Maman, MD calls a telltale sign of some not-so-subtle results.
 “Good plastic surgery should be subtle, difficult to identify, and consistent with the patient’s other features.
 The operated area should look as if it was always intended to be that way.”